 Transport for NSW is focused on helping people with disability to use mainstream public transport services and ensure that specialist transport services are widely available and safe.

 Transport for NSW is working closely with community transport providers and the taxi industry to make sure they are ready for the NDIS.
-This on top of agreements already in place with providers of specialist community transport, as well as a subsidised taxi travel scheme.
+This on top of agreements already in place with providers of specialist community transport.

 An online travel training resource and toolkit is currently being developed to provide an accredited training course to travel trainers across NSW.